aws-samples/sagemaker-rl-procgen-ray/README.md

 1. [Amazon S3](https://aws.amazon.com/s3/): Used to store datasets.
 2. [Amazon SageMaker Notebook](https://aws.amazon.com/sagemaker/): Used to preprocess and visualize the data, and to train the deep learning model.

 Amazon SageMaker Reinforcement Learning utilizes [Ray](https://github.com/ray-project/ray) and [RLLib](https://docs.ray.io/en/latest/rllib.html) same as in the starter kit.
+Amazon SageMaker supports distributed RL in a single Amazon SageMaker ML instance with just a few lines of configuration by using the Ray RLlib library.

 A typical Amazon SageMaker Reinforcement Learning job for an actro-critic algorithm will use GPU instances to learning a policy network and CPU instances to collect experiences for faster training at optimized costs.
 Amazon SageMaker allows you to achieve this by spinning up two jobs within the same Amazon VPC, and the communications between the instances are taken care of automatically.
 The following diagram illustrates the architecture in which the primary job consumes one GPU instance and the secondary job consumes three CPU instances.